emmaroche/Career-s-Guidance-App---FYP/README.md

 # Careers-Guidance-App-FYP

-Development of my app called the 'Career's Guidance App' for my Final Year Project
+GitHub Repo for the Development of my iOS Mobile Application called 'The Careers Guidance App' for my Final Year Project.

 ## App Overview